A test of significance in functional quadratic regression: A simulation study

 \section{A simulation study}

 In this section, we investigate the empirical size and power of the testing procedure for finite sample sizes.
-Seeking to obtain a test of size $\alpha = .01$, $.05$, or $.10$, a rejection region was chosen according to the limiting distribution of the test statistic.
-Since the limiting distribution is $\chi^2(r)$, the rejection region is $(\Delta, \infty)$, where $\P\left(\chi^2(r) > \Delta \right) = \alpha$.
+Seeking to obtain a test of size $\alpha= 0.01$, $0.05$, or $0.10$, a rejection region was chosen according to the limiting distribution of the test statistic.
+Since the limiting distribution is $\chi^2(r)$, the rejection region is $(\Delta, \infty)$, where $P(\chi^2(r) > \Delta) = \alpha$.
 Simulated data was then used to compute the outcome of the test statistic.
-Iterating this procedure 5,000 times, we kept track of the proportion of times that the outcome fell in the predetermined rejection region.
+Iterating this procedure 5000 times, we kept track of the proportion of times that the outcome fell in the predetermined rejection region.
 When simulations are done under $H_0$, this gives us the empirical size of the test, which we expect to be close to the nominal size, $\alpha$, for large sample sizes.
 When simulations are done under the alternative, $H_A$, the proportion gives us the empirical power of the test.

 In our first simulation study, the $\varepsilon_n$'s were generated according to the distribution of independent standard normals.
 We generated the $X_n(t)$'s according to the distribution of independent standard Brownian motions.
-Then, using $k(t) = 1$ and $h(s,t)=c$, we obtained $Y_n$ according to \eqref{eq:model}.
-Thus the power of the test is a function of the parameter $c$.
+Then, using $k(t) = 1$ and $h(s,t)=c$, we obtained $Y_n$ according to \eqref{eqmodel}.
+Thus, the power of the test is a function of the parameter $c$.
 In particular, when $c=0$, the null hypothesis is true.
-The resulting empirical size and power are given in Table~\ref{t:empirical}.
+The resulting empirical size and power are given in Table \ref{tempirical}.

 The distribution of our test statistic has been shown to converge to a $\chi^2(r)$.
-Thus we expect the empirical and nominal size to be close for samples of size $N=200$ and even closer when $N=500$, as observed in Table~\ref{t:empirical}.
-Since our testing procedure depends on the choice of how many principal components to keep, results are given in Table~\ref{t:empirical} for $p=1$, $2$, and $3$.
-One possible method of selecting $p$ is to follow the advice of \citetext{ramsay:silverman:2005} and choose $p$ so that approximately 85\% of the variance within a sample is described by the first $p$ principal components.
+Thus, we expect the empirical and nominal size to be close for samples of size $N=200$.
+Since our testing procedure depends on the choice of how many principal components to keep, results are given in Table~\ref{tempirical} for $p=1$, $2$, and $3$.
+One possible method of selecting $p$ is to follow the advice of Ramsay and Silverman \cite{ramsaysilverman2005} and choose $p$ so that approximately 85\% of the variance within a sample is described by the first $p$ principal components.